Classical and Semiclassical Stability of Emergent Universes in Jordan-Brans-Dicke Theory: Introduction

+Despite this progress, it has been argued by Mithani and Vilenkin \cite{Mithani:2014jva,Mithani:2011en,Mithani:2012ii,Mithani:2014toa,Mithani:2015ona} that even classically stable static or oscillating universes may admit semiclassical tunneling channels leading to quantum decay toward configurations of vanishing radius.
+This observation raises the question of whether the emergent universe scenario can remain viable once semiclassical effects are taken into account.

+In this work, we revisit this question within the framework of JBD theory.
+In particular, we consider ES configurations supported by a JBD theory with a self interacting potential and matter content corresponding to a scalar field and analyze both their classical and semiclassical stability.
+At the semiclassical level, we construct the Wheeler--DeWitt (WDW) equation in minisuperspace and study the structure of the associated effective potential.
+Special attention is devoted to the zero loci of the WDW potential, which define the set of configurations compatible with the Hamiltonian constraint and play a central role in determining the admissible semiclassical dynamics.
+By analyzing representative tunneling channels within a WKB approximation, we show that, for suitable choices of the JBD potential, transitions toward configurations with vanishing scale factor can be strongly suppressed.

+Our results indicate that the semiclassical instability identified in previous analyses is not universal and may be avoided in a class of EU models formulated within JBD theory.

+The Jordan--Brans--Dicke theory \cite{Jbd} provides a natural framework for such scenarios, as it incorporates a dynamical gravitational coupling determined by a scalar field.
+Originally motivated by Mach's principle, this theory also arises in modern contexts such as supergravity, Kaluza--Klein theories and effective string actions \cite{Freund:1982pg,Appelquist:1987nr,Fradkin:1984pq,Fradkin:1985ys,Callan:1985ia,Callan:1986jb,Green:1987sp}.

 The paper is organized as follows.
-In sect.~\ref{sec:estadoestatico} we study the hamiltonian formalism for a JBD theory following the ADM descomposition (Arnowitt, Deser, Misner), specifically the minisuperspace model compatible with the Friedmann-Robertson-Walker metric.
-In sect. \ref{sec:tunel} we study static universe solutions for Emergent Universes in the context of JBD theories.
-In particular we consider homogeneous and isotropic perturbations to the static universe solution by following a Hamiltonian formalism approach.
-We analyze if the static solution is stable.
-In Sect.~\ref{sec:evolucionbur} we construtd the Wheeler-DeWitt (WDW) equation in order to study the semiclassical stability of the static universe.
-We use the WKB approximation and the potential associated with the WDW equation to analyze the probability of the semiclassically collapse.
-In sect.~\ref{sec:conclu} we summarize our results.
+In Sect.~\ref{sec:H_JBD} we present the Hamiltonian formulation of the JBD theory within the ADM formalism and its reduction to minisuperspace.
+In Sect.~\ref{ES_JBD} we study static solutions and analyze their classical stability.
+In Sect.~\ref{sec:WdW} we construct the WDW equation and investigate the semiclassical dynamics, including the structure of the effective potential and representative tunneling channels.
+In Sect.~\ref{sec:Examples} we discuss specific examples.
+In Sect.~\ref{sec:ZERO_LOC} we analyze the zero loci of the WDW potential and their role in determining admissible tunneling endpoints.
+Finally, in Sect.~\ref{sec:conclu} we summarize our conclusions.